sodadata/docs/soda-cloud/quick-start.md

 When Soda Cloud completes its second scheduled scan of your data source, it runs your test and presents the results in the **Monitors** dashboard.

 1. Review the results of your test in the **Monitor Results** table in Soda Cloud to find the result for the monitor you just created.
-See the example below in which the test failed.
+See the example below in which a test passed.
 ![tutorial-monitor-results](/assets/images/tutorial-monitor-results.png){:height="600px" width="600px"}
 2. Click the monitor result to access details that can help you diagnose and solve the data issue.
 3. Check your Slack channel or email inbox; if the test failed, the scan surfaced a data issue that triggered your alert so Soda Cloud sent a notification.